 I’ve spent most of my working life in Information Technology (IT) which explains the more technical articles you may find in this blog.

-With experience I’ve come to recognize I feel most alive when pushing beyond my comfort zone and learning something new about the world, others and myself which may explain, at least in part, my wife and I recently selling out home and possessions and becoming full time RV’ers.
+Update 1/1/2015: Life has taught me I feel most alive when in a situation to learn something new about the world, others and myself which may explain my wife and I recently selling out home and most of our possessions to become full time travelers and RV’ers.

-Thanks for stopping by — I appreciate your visit.
+Thanks for stopping by — I appreciate your visit and hope you will return.